vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase3/Learning_task.md

 **Your job:**

-* Add all discovered endpoints to your table
+* Add all discovered endpoints to your list
 * Test access for Guest / Reserver / Admin
 * Note any unexpected behavior
 * Verify backend authorization (not just frontend UI)